trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     Anything in the line after the ``#`` are ignored.
 Often, comments can be used to explain what a particular section of code is doing.

 .. warning::

     Although it is theoretically possible to use a 5Ghz or 6Ghz wireless network, there are not many ESP-based devices that actually support those ranges.
     Most known devices only support the 2.4Ghz range.
-In best practice, it is recommended that your wireless network frequencies have different names, for example, "MyHomeWifi" for 2.4Ghz and "MyHome5Ghz" for 5Ghz.
+In best practice, it is recommended that your wireless network frequencies have different names, for example, "MyWifi" for 2.4Ghz and "MyWifi5G" for 5Ghz.

 OTA
 ***

 .. code-block:: yaml

-    ota_password: "abc123def456ghi789"
+    ota_password: "<MY_OTA_PASSWORD>"

 An ``ota_password`` is used to securely send Over-the-Air (OTA) updates from ESPHome to a device.
 For beginners, it is a good idea to use the same password for all of your ESPHome devices.
 This will ensure your updates are not broken by ESPHome's